-The Principal is responsible for the administration and conduct of the School and in this role is to report to FACS (CS).
+The Principal is responsible for the administration and conduct of the School and in this role is to report to DCJ.

-A Mandatory Reporter Guide has been developed to assist mandatory reporters.
-The Mandatory Reporter Guide is a series of decision trees (Y/N) which ask a number of questions to determine if the risk of significant harm threshold is met.
+An online Mandatory Reporter Guide has been developed to assist mandatory reporters.
+The online Mandatory Reporter Guide is a series of decision trees (Y/N) which ask a number of questions to determine if the risk of significant harm threshold is met.
 The Mandatory Reporter Guide focuses on whether a concern is significant or not, and not whether abuse or neglect is present according to a specific definition.

-Mandatory reporters in a non-government school are encouraged to use the Mandatory Reporter Guide before making a report to the Helpline.
+Mandatory reporters in a non-government School are strongly encouraged to use the Mandatory Reporter Guide before making a report to the Helpline.

 Reporting is mandatory even if it is against the wishes of the organisation, student and parents.
-If the Principal has evidence of a crime, the matter will be reported directly to the Police.
+If the Principal has evidence of a crime, the matter is to be reported directly to the police.